Internship Abroad: Blog

 After a long flight, I finally arrived in Düsseldorf.
 On Sunday, I met with Ha and Markus.
 We had a great dinner and talked about our experiences over the past month.
 The next day, a debriefing workshop took place at the Deloitte office.
-We met the participants in the Global Project Challenge and completed our internship by showing some pictures of our time abroad.
+We met other international interns and completed our adventure by showing some pictures of our time abroad.

-The Global Internship Program was a truly unique experience for me.
+My internship abroad was a truly unique experience for me.
 It not only exposed me to a new culture and life at one of Deloitte’s member firms, but also gave me the chance to make a lot of friends and expand my professional network.
 I already miss São Paulo and am looking forward to going back in the near future.
 At this point, I would like to say a huge thank you to my buddy Andrey, who contributed a lot to my awesome time in Brazil.
-To everyone following this blog, I can only recommend you apply for this exceptional program offered by Deloitte.
+To everyone following this blog, I can only recommend applying for internships offered by Deloitte.

 Michael, Berlin, August 9, 2015